 Roger Federer went from topping the world rankings and starting the year with a stellar 17-0 undefeated record to losing two matches in a row (Indian Wells final to Del Potro and Miami opener to Thanasi Kokkinakis) for the first time since 2014 and relinquishing the No. 1 spot to his rival Rafael Nadal.
 The 36-year-old Swiss is also skipping the clay swing, which means we won’t see him on court again until June.

 Things change ever so fast in the world of tennis and Federer’s sudden halt in momentum is another reminder of that.

 SPRING OF SLOANE?

 Just six months ago, the ‘Summer of Sloane’ was in full effect.
-Stephens, who had returned from an 11-month injury layoff last June at Wimbledon went on to make semis in Toronto and Cincinnati, then won the US Open, to enjoy one of the most stunning comebacks we’ve ever witness in the sport.
+Stephens, who had returned from an 11-month injury layoff last June at Wimbledon went on to make semis in Toronto and Cincinnati, then won the US Open, to enjoy one of the most stunning comebacks we’ve ever witnessed in the sport.

 The American then went on an eight-match, five-month losing streak, which she finally snapped in Acapulco end of February.
 And just like that, Stephens found her groove and defeated three top-10 players en route to the Miami crown – her first Premier Mandatory title.